cwillromero/sweatworks-automation-challenge/README.md

 - **fixtures/** contains static data files used in the tests, such as JSON files for test data.
 - **e2e/** contains all the tests for the website.
 - **page_object/** contains the locators and actions of each page.
-- **results/** contains the xml files that each .spec file generates when tests are run. tests run.
+- **results/** contains the xml files that each .spec file generates when tests are run.
 - **.env** contains the credentials for log in.
 - **cypress.config.js** contains the cypress configuration.